 A: If you are famiiar with generations of Italians in America (and to be fair, I am half-Italian-American and half-Canadian/English/Irish-American which would make a good census selection box) you would know that most Italians here migrated from Southern Italy in the early part of last century.
 Southern Italians are notoriously backwards and poor and therefore not royalty at all, unless you count being a capo in la cosa nostra or a local olive magnate in Lecce.
 My famly has no such distinctions.

-Why do you sign your name Tony sometimes and Pasquale Anthony Leonardo other
+Q: Why do you sign your name Tony sometimes and Pasquale Anthony Leonardo other times?

 A: I swear I am not a total phony.
 As God is my witness, I am both Tony and Pasquale.
 I was always called "Tony" growing up.
 But my social security card and driver's license and school records and all this crap always had Pasquale Anthony Leonardo.
 I got hassled a few times for my signature which said "Tony Leonardo" so about 8 years ago I switched it "Pasquale Anthony Leonardo."
 But I rarely go by "Pasquale" casually becuase that is funny-sounding.

 FAQ: About Ultimate: The Greatest Sport Ever Invented By Man